kbilicic/kb-lua-framework/README.md

 COPY TO TARANIS
 1. Download all files
-2. Unzip and copy to your taranis SD card Location: /SCRIPTS/TELEMETRY/
+2. Unzip and copy to your taranis (SD card Location: /SCRIPTS/TELEMETRY/) all files from TELEMETRY folder
 3. Open your model settings on your Taranis and select KBL as a script on one of your screens